What are Articles of Organization for an LLC? | 101 Guide

 Capital contributions must be included as a provision in your LLC's Articles of Organization and should describe these contributions and the agreed value of property contributed to the LLC.

-The LLC Articles of Organization form should also clarify ownership interests and restrictions for each member if one or more members want to make additional contributions (contributions either by adding capital or services).
+The LLC Articles of Organization form should also clarify ownership interests and restrictions for each member if one or more members want to make additional contributions (contributions by adding capital or services).

 Additional contributions are made with money, property, goods, labor, or other items instead of cash.